CONTACT US

 }, []);

 Leveraging the Intersection Observer API in Next.js applications offers a performant solution to the issue of unnecessary data fetching.
-By deferring API calls until a component enters the viewport, we can significantly reduce initial page load times and conserve bandwidth.
+Deferring API calls until a component enters the viewport can reduce initial page load times and conserve bandwidth.

 Need Help in Improving Your Pagespeed Results?